Chuck Welch

-Chuck Welch, also known as the CrackerJack Kid or Jack Kid, was born in Kearney, Nebraska in 1948.
-He wrote "Eternal Network: A Mail Art Anthology", with a foreword by Ken Friedman, which was published and edited by University of Calgary Press in 1995.
-The Eternal Network and the Crackerjack Kid were mentioned in a review of mail art titled "Pushing the Envelope" in 2001, and the archivist and curator Judith Hoffberg wrote about him in her publication Umbrella.
+Chuck Welch, also known as the CrackerJack Kid or Jack Kid, was born in Kearney, Nebraska, on 5 October 1948.
+He wrote Eternal Network: A Mail Art Anthology, with a foreword by Ken Friedman, which was published and edited by University of Calgary Press in 1995.
+Eternal Network and the Crackerjack Kid were mentioned in a review of mail art titled "Pushing the Envelope" in 2001, and the archivist and curator Judith Hoffberg wrote about him in her publication Umbrella.
 His awards include a Fulbright Grant and NEA Hilda Maehling Fellowship.